atlashruggin.com

 The Magical City Of Matera

 Walking this amazing city is to experience epic vistas at every turn.
-Sometimes, you can’t believe how incredible the view is, so you just stand there for awhile and take it all in.
-From the Stassi to the caves, and the vast valley below, it is a lot of history and beauty to experience in one magical setting.
+Sometimes, you can’t believe how incredible the view is, so you just stand there for a while and take it all in.
+From the Sassi to the caves, and the vast valley below, it is a lot of history and beauty to experience in one magical setting.

 Deborah and I cannot recommend visiting this city enough.